GravityPDF/gravity-pdf-documentation/docs/v6/templates/invoice-classic.md

 ### Labels

 ![The labels info guide](https://resources.gravitypdf.com/uploads/2017/04/labels-2.png) All text in the PDF can easily be changed below.
-By default, the labels are displayed in English but you can easily translate them.
+By default, the labels are displayed in English, but you can easily translate them.
 Many elements in the PDF can be disabled by saving a blank label.

 #### Title (1)
 * The invoice title that is displayed in the top right corner of the invoice by default.
-If the [Logo Position](#logo-position) is set to Right the label will be displayed on the left instead.
+If the [Logo Position](#logo-position) is set to right, the label will be displayed on the left instead.
 * Australian businesses registered for GST should change this to "Tax Invoice"

 #### Date (2)
-* The label displayed next to the [Invoice Date](#date-format).
+* The label displayed next to the [Invoice Date](#date-format-4).
 Leave blank to disable.

 #### Invoice Number (3)
-* The label displayed next to the [Invoice Number](#invoice-number).
+* The label displayed next to the [Invoice Number](#invoice-number-3).
 Leave blank to disable.

 #### Invoice Total Cost Summary (4)
 * The label displayed next to the Invoice Total in the summary section.
 Leave blank to disable.